Convey Law Win Workplace Wellbeing Award at South Wales Chamber of Commerce Welsh Business Awards 2020

 From over a hundred applications, forty-seven companies were shortlisted for awards, with the event hosting more than three hundred and eighty attendees.

-Convey Law were proud award finalists, leading the way with a total of three prestigious award nominations in the categories of Workplace Wellbeing, Customer Commitment and Employer of the Year.
+Convey Law were pleased award finalists, leading the way with a total of three prestigious award nominations in the categories of Workplace Wellbeing, Customer Commitment and Employer of the Year.

 Heather Myers, CEO of South Wales Chamber of Commerce stated, “These awards showcase the best of Wales, across all sizes of business and all sectors”.
 Gethin Jones backed Heather stating “Tonight we showcase the very best of the very best.”